 2015 Domaine de Cambes - fruity and tasty, round and seductive, soft and fruity aftertaste.
 89p.

-2015 Roc de Cambes - as usual, filled with dark fruit on the nose and palate, potent and with a strong backbone, earthy flavours on the palate, and long aftertaste.
+2015 Roc de Cambes - as usual, filled with dark fruit on the nose and palate, potent and with a strong backbone, earthy flavors on the palate, and long aftertaste.
 92+p.

-2015 Tertre Roteboeuf - stunning appearance, so complete and refined, excellent structure, incredible personality.
+2015 Tertre Roteboeuf - stunning appearance, complete and refined, excellent structure, incredible personality.
 97+p.

 Belle Brise

-This micro-vineyard situated close to Libourne centre and railway Bordeaux-Paris produces silky wines, which are immensely popular in Asia.
+This micro-property close to Libourne center and railway Bordeaux-Paris produces silky wines, which are immensely popular in Asia.

-2015 here is very delicate, refined, tasty black fruit, and splendid length.
+2015 here is delicate, refined, tasty black fruit and splendid length.
 93+p.
 Harvest took one day in the middle of September, and imho grapes would have benefitted from hanging one week more on vines before harvest.
 2014 was very stylish and sophisticated, with silky fruit and tannin.
 Simply delicious wine.
 93p.
-2012 had a seductive cherry nose and velvety texture with splendid complexity, finesse and fine length.
+2012 had a seductive cherry nose and velvety texture with splendid complexity, finesse, and fine length.
 Tasted a bit lighter than one year ago.
 92-93p.

 Troplong Mondot

-I tasted 2015 barrel sample here just before dinner at Les Belles Perdrix de Troplong Mondot.
-It was a powerhouse of a wine with an enormous concentration of fruit and tannin, fatness, and chocolate flavour, added extraordinary complexity, depth and length.
+I tasted a 2015 barrel sample here just before dinner at Les Belles Perdrix de Troplong Mondot.
+It was a powerhouse of a wine with an enormous concentration of fruit and tannin, fatness, and chocolate flavor, added extraordinary complexity, depth, and length.
 96-97p.
 The degree of alcohol landed at whole 15.5%, but I'm not worried.
 Vines at the property usually produce grapes with high alcohol, it's naturally made, and with time, it will merge with fruit and tannin and disappear.
-We have seen this many times before (in vintages 2000, 2005, 2009 and 2010).
+We have often seen this (in vintages 2000, 2005, 2009, and 2010).
 Grape varieties in 2015 - 90% Merlot, 8% Cabernet Sauvignon and 2% Cabernet Franc.

 -----